dxganta/polygon-stablecoin-strategy/README.md

 Taking into account their allocation percentages the net APY of the strategy will be<br>
 ### = (20% * 3.86%) + (16% * 3.22%) + (25% * 4.63%) + (39% * 10.67) = <strong>6.6% APY</strong>

+## Usage

+### For Users (Callable by anyone)
+A user just has to call the <strong>deposit()</strong> function in the Vault Contract to deposit his DAI.
+The Vault will provide him the required number of Vault Shares.

+To withdraw his funds, the user just has to call the <strong>withdraw()</strong> function with the number of Vault shares he wants to liquidate and the Vault will return his deserved DAI as per the Vault shares.

+(Ofcourse the user won't call the functions directly, but through a frontend component which will implement the above 2 functions through 2 buttons namely <strong>DEPOSIT</strong> & <strong>WITHDRAW</strong>)

+### For Force Team (Below functions can only be called by authorized accounts)
+The Force Team has to call the <strong>earn()</strong> function in the Vault Contract to deposit the DAI from the Vault Contract into the Strategy to start yield generation.

+There is a <strong>harvest()</strong> function in the Strategy Contract which has to be called periodically by the Force Team (generally every month or week) to realize the WMATIC/CRV rewards & convert it to DAI.

+After the harvest() you may call the <strong>tend()</strong> function which will deposit any idle DAI held by the strategy contract back into the pools for yield generation.

+(Ofcourse all the conversions & deposits are automated inside the strategy, you just have to call the above 3 functions)

 ## Documentation
 A general template for the Strategy, Controller, Vault has generated from https://github.com/GalloDaSballo/badger-strategy-mix-v1